UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_Wales/NHSW_intro.md

 **Figure 1** UK LLC documentation of the NHS Wales datasets is across four tiers, starting with this overview and culminating in the individual dataset guides

 ## Overview of NHS Wales datasets
 The NHS Wales datasets cover a **variety of domains and time periods** as summarised in Table 1.
-Their **geographic coverage is restricted to Wales**, apart from those listed in the footnotes.
+Their **geographic coverage is restricted to Wales**, apart from ADDE.
 The UK LLC Data Team does **not change the names of the datasets** when they are ingested to the UK LLC TRE.

 **Table 1** Names, temporal coverage and availability of NHS Wales datasets in the UK LLC TRE (the datasets in italics are retired)
 |**Dataset name in TRE**|**Full dataset name**|**Primary domain**|**Secondary domain**|**Data available in TRE<sup>1</sup>**|**Data owner**|